tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 char *ptr = tape;
 ```

-Even if brainfuck is simple, it was proved to be [Turing-Complete](http://www.iwriteiam.nl/Ha_bf_Turing.html), proving, one more time, that complexity can emerge from simplicity.
+Dispite it's simplicity, it was proved to be [Turing-Complete](http://www.iwriteiam.nl/Ha_bf_Turing.html), proving, one more time, that complexity can emerge from simplicity.

 If you want to dig deeper into this rabbit hole, [Wikipedia's](https://en.wikipedia.org/wiki/Brainfuck) and [Esolangs'](https://esolangs.org/wiki/Brainfuck) articles are good places to start.